 Option 1: Buy Microsoft Dial Plans

-The first option to voice-enable Microsoft Teams is going right to Microsoft in buy their dial plans.
+The first option to voice-enable Microsoft Teams is going right to Microsoft in buy your dial plans.
 This comes with licensing costs and some other considerations.

 How Microsoft Licensing Works:

-For purposes of Teams, weather you have a M365 E3 or just Office 365 E3 license, you will have access to the Microsoft Teams application.
-Now, in order to turn Teams into a softphone that your business can use to make a receive phone calls, you will need to purchase a phone license.
+For purposes of Teams, whether you have an M365 E3 or just Office 365 E3 license, you will have access to the Microsoft Teams application.
+Now, in order to turn Teams into a softphone that your business can use to make and receive phone calls, you will need to purchase a phone license.

 Again, you can buy calling plans directly from Microsoft.
 They have three different options, starting at a list price of $8 for domestic calling with 1200 pooled minutes of calling for all your users.
 For $12 you can upgrade from 1200 pooled minutes to 3000 pooled minutes.
 Finally, if you want to spend a little bit more, for $24 you can get 3000 minutes of pooled domestic calling and 600 minutes of pooled international calling.

 Limitations with Microsoft Calling Plans:

 Further, when you crack open Microsoft's online service level agreement, you might be disappointed to see that the SLA is limited to three nines (99.9%) for both the Teams application and any Teams desk phones.
 The SLA is worded in a way that implies it is only applicable in situations where the end-user is using a wired connection and a Teams certified desk phone.
 This raises a question as to what the SLA covers for users who are using just the softphone and a headset as your author does daily.